ReedorReed/reedDocs/docs/HTML/html-basics.md

 An example could be: `<h1>Hello World</h1>`, here we have created a headline that says _**Hello World**_.
 It is best practice to write all tags in lower-case.

+Further more we can use elements in different ways.
+One way is as `blok` elements, which means the elements at stacked on top of each other.
+The other way is `inline` elements, which as its name suggests is inline i.e. directly in the tag.

 ## Basic HTML Structure

 All web pages share the same basic HTML structure